Can You Apply for Several Cards at the Same Time?

 When It Might Make Sense

 There are a few scenarios where applying for multiple cards is reasonable.
 If you're pursuing a strategy of earning multiple sign-up bonuses, spacing applications by a few months (rather than all at once) is the smarter approach.
 Some experienced rewards collectors time their applications strategically to maximize bonuses while minimizing score damage.
+If you're thinking sequentially rather than simultaneously, our guide on when to apply for a second credit card covers the signs that you're actually ready to add another card.

 If you need both a personal and a business card for legitimate purposes, applying for them from different issuers on the same day can work since the inquiries go to different bureaus or the lenders see different contexts.